ajs17/memills/content/people/mills-edward-hallock-1819-family/features/baptism.md

 **Jessie (Shurter) Brewer (1881-1974)**

   - Married Lewis William Brewer (24 Jun 1882 to 10 Sep 1963) in Danby, 27 Jun 1923.
 According to the Permanent Membership Roll Book 2 of Caroline Valley Federated Church Records 1930-1960, Lewis was not a member of the church, while it is noted in "Mrs. Jessie Brewer and Mrs. Susie Lawrence have the longest membership records in church and Ladies' Aid."
 (History of the Congregational Church Brooktondale, New York, "Compiled and Edited by Mrs. Amy Atwater on the occasion of the Centennial Celebration of the Caroline Valley Federated Church Brooktondale, New York, June 16th, 1968" p5.)
-  - Jessie M. (Shurter) Brewer grew up in the Shurter House next to M. E. Mills and she would eventually purchase the Mills' home and M. E. Mills after Emily's death.
+  - Jessie M. (Shurter) Brewer grew up in the Shurter House next to M. E. Mills and she would eventually purchase the Mills' home and M. E. Mills general store, which should would run under her own name, after Emily's death.

 **Susie C. (Westfall) Lawrence (1885-1977)**